echemdb/unitpackage/doc/usage/unitpackage_usage.md

 The datapackage consists of two resources.

-* One resource is named according to the entry's identifier.
-It describes the data in the CSV.
+* The resource named based on the CSV filename describes the data in the CSV (including the description of the fields in the CSV and additional metadata).
-* One resource is named "echemdb".
-It contains the data as a pandas dataframe used by the unitpackage module (see [Unitpackage Structure](unitpackage.md) for more details.)
+* One resource is named `unitpackage_resource`, containing the CSV data as a pandas dataframe used by the unitpackage module (see [Unitpackage Structure](unitpackage.md) for more details.)

 ```{note}
 The content of the CSV never changes unless it is explicitly overwritten.